 Let’s face it.
 Eating al fresco in the UK could be classed as an extreme sport.
 We have approximately 6.2 sunny days where it is warm enough to sit outside without a coat (although it is always wise to have one to hand “just in case”).
-Then we have to compete with the BBQ fiends at the supermarket checkout – they are the ones with 40 buns, a bumper pack of sausages and a crate of lager; we are the ones with any food that looks like it can be decanted into Tupperware.
+Then we have to compete with the BBQ fiends at the supermarket checkout – they’re the ones with 40 buns, a bumper pack of sausages and a crate of lager; we are the ones with any food that looks like it can be decanted into Tupperware.

 This is where a National Trust membership comes in handy.
 One little card, a sticker on your windscreen and the world is your picnicking oyster.
 Well, the world as long as it has that lovely little oak leaf and acorn logo.
-There’s generally picnic areas aplenty, and some of the UK’s most beautiful countryside and green spaces are at your fingertips.
-So yesterday, with the temperatures hitting a balmy mid-20s – as good as it gets for August in England – Mr Fletche and I packed up our decantable food into Tupperware and used some sort of Tetris-type logic to get everything to fit into our lovely picnic basket.
+There are generally picnic areas aplenty, and some of the UK’s most beautiful countryside and green spaces are at your fingertips.
+So, with the temperatures hitting a balmy mid-20s (as good as it gets for August in England) Mr Fletche and I pack up any decantable food we can find into Tupperware.
+We then use some sort of Tetris-type logic to get everything to fit into our lovely picnic basket.

 We head towards Wendover – Mr Fletche has done a bit of prior research, and declares that Coombe Hill is the place for today’s al fresco spread.
-The sat nav doesn’t appear to have ever heard of Coombe Hill, but by a combination of educated guesswork and luck we find ourselves at the right place.
+The sat nav doesn’t appear to have ever heard of Coombe Hill.
+By a combination of educated guesswork and luck we find ourselves at the right place.
 Mr Fletche is loaded up with picnic basket and his ever-present camera.
 I carry the picnic blanket.
 Instead of heading for the Boer War Memorial at the peak, we lay our blanket on the hillside, overlooking Aylesbury and Chequers.
 We don’t think the Prime Minister is home.
 It’s a beautiful place and Mr Fletche is already assessing its potential for some sunset shots later in the day.

 Hughenden Manor was the home of Prime Minster Benjamin Disraeli – “Dizzy” – from 1848–1881.
-We don’t pop into Dizzy’s house – impressive though it is – but we do take advantage of the handily placed deckchairs in his back garden.
-Hughenden was used as a secret intelligence base in World War II and was a top Nazi target – except they never managed to locate it.
+We don’t pop into Dizzy’s house but we do take advantage of the handily placed deckchairs in his back garden.
+Hughenden was used as a secret intelligence base in World War II and was a top Nazi target.
+Except they never managed to locate it.
 The Nazis must have had our sat nav.